yehudabortz/bulletin-board-backend/README.md

 # Bulletin Board (Backend)

-Bulletin Board Backed is a Ruby on Rails API that interacts with [Bulletin Board Frontend](https://github.com/yehudabortz/bulletin-board-frontend), to deliver JSON upon request and persits data about different bulletin boards and their items.
+Bulletin Board Backed is a Ruby on Rails API that interacts with [Bulletin Board Frontend](https://github.com/yehudabortz/bulletin-board-frontend), to deliver JSON upon request and persist data about different bulletin boards and their items.

 ## Installation